Taiping Clubs: New Club

-1946 - O.T.
-Lovett

 Perak Turf Club

 The Perak Turf Club was established in 1884; it was the first exclusive turf club ever built in Perak.
 It was the idea of Sir Frank Swettenham, who was passionate about horse racing.
 The new race course was located at Waterfall Road, later changed to Race Course Road, near the Lake Gardens.
 It held ordinary racing in the Federated Malay States — the major tournaments were held at Penang, Selangor, or Singapore.
 In 1906, it had a membership of about 250.
 The present course is at Waterfall Road, Taiping, which is 7 furlongs in length.
 There was an old course, situated about three miles away from Taiping, on which races were run.
 In 1886, Burma ponies provided most of the racing and the meetings were primarily social functions.
 The turf club was the only club that attracted people of all classes, especially the Chinese, to mingle around, because of the sweepstakes and lotteries, as gambling was a favourite pastime.
 Sir E.W.
 Birch, a racing enthusiast, would travel to distant turf clubs just to join the major tournament, and was crucial to developing racing interest in the area.
 In 1934, when the importance of Taiping had declined below that of Ipoh, the club was shifted to Ipoh, still bearing the same name.

 Taiping Swimming Club

 The club was formed in 1914 and shared a building with the New Club.
-At the beginning, the club’s activities were carried out at the waterfall site near the foothill of Maxwell Hill.
-However in 1929, a swimming pool was built near the Maxwell Hill to accommodate the growth in membership.
+At the beginning, the club's activities were carried out at the waterfall site near the foothill of Maxwell Hill.
+However, in 1929, a swimming pool was built near the Maxwell Hill to accommodate the growth in membership.